aeternity/aepp-prototypes/base-aepp/onboarding.md

 # Onboarding

-Our goal is to provide access to the aeternity block chain with ease.
-Providing all necessary information for users who are unfamiliar with block chain concepts on one hand.
-On the other hand we want experts to be able to jump right into identity creation.
-We created a conversational interface to implement this freedom of choice.
+Our goal is to provide access to provide frictionless access to the aeternity blockchain.
+Serving all necessary information for users who are not familiar with blockchain concepts.
+We also offer the user to skip this part and jump right into identity creation.
+We created a conversational interface to facilitate this.

 ## Intro
 The intro screens explain the core concepts of identities on the æternity blockchain.
-The meaning of keys is explaind and the possibility to give them an alias.
+The purpose of keys is explained as well as the option to give them an alias.

 ![screens/1.1-id_manager-intro.jpg](screens/1.1-id_manager-intro.jpg)